TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## What is a Tyk Long Term Support (LTS) release

 A Tyk LTS release is usually aimed at customers who want predictability and stability.
 It means that throughout the lifetime of the release, there will be a commitment to update, fix and maintain the elements that are part of the release.
-Our LTS releases are scheduled for Q1 release annually.
+Tyk's LTS releases are scheduled for Q1 release annually.

 {{< button_left href="https://tyk.io/book-a-demo/" color="green" content="Book a demo" >}}